Against the Academicians (386)

 De Libero Arbitrio Voluntatis in On the Free Choice of the Will, On Grace and Free Choice, and Other Writings.
 Trans., Peter King.
 Cambridge: Cambridge University Press, 2010

 Excerpt: “Book One EVODIUS: Please tell me: isn’t God the cause of evil?
-AUGUSTINE: I will tell you once you have made clear what kind of evil you are asking… More
+AUGUSTINE: I will tell you once you have made clear what kind of evil you are asking about.
+For we use the word ‘evil’ in two senses: first, when we say that someone has done evil;… More

 The Literal Meaning of Genesis (415)